AMC Rambler Tarpon: Designers

 Dick Teague headed the design team at AMC.
-Stuart Vance was the Manager of Engineering, and this included the body development, as well as the prototype shop.
+Stuart Vance was the manager of engineering, a role that included body development and the prototype shop.
 Others involved with the Tarpon were Teague's right-hand man Fred Hudson (who later contributed to the Javelin), Vince Geraci (who contributed to the final look of the Marlin), Chuck Mashigan (Advanced Studio manager), Robert Nixon, Jack Kenitz, Donald Stumpf, Neil Brown Jr., Bill St. Clair, Jim Pappas, as well as Jim Alexander (who designed the interior).
 Teague selected the names for both the Tarpon show car and the production Marlin.

 Teague worked at AMC for 26 years.
 He was responsible for some of AMC's timelessly beautiful and advanced vehicles, as well as for some of the company's disappointments.
-After his retirement as Vice President at AMC, Teague described the development of the fastback design:
+After his retirement as vice president at AMC, Teague described the development of the fastback design:

 "...
 We originally had a car called the Tarpon, which should have been produced ... it was really a neat car, a tight little fastback.
 We showed it to the S.A.E.
-(Society of Automotive Engineers) convention (February, 1964 in Cobo Hall in Detroit, Michigan) and everybody was steamed up about it!
+(Society of Automotive Engineers) convention (February 1964 in Cobo Hall in Detroit, Michigan) and everybody was steamed up about it!
 But the thing that killed the Tarpon was the fact that we didn't have a V-8 for it at that time....
 [AMC president] Roy Abernethy didn't like little cars.
 Never did.
 He liked big cars, because he was a big guy -- hell of a nice guy.
 And he felt that this car was too small, so he said, "Well, heck, Teague, why don't you just put it on the Rambler Classic wheel-base?
-That way you've got V-8 availability and you've got more room inside it."
-And then on top of that he added an inch to the roof while I was in Europe.
+That way you've got V-8 availability, and you've got more room inside it."
+And then on top of that, he added an inch to the roof while I was in Europe.
 I still have never gotten over that..."

 Teague was also responsible for the designs of AMC's compact Javelin that successfully targeted the market envisioned by the Tarpon, as well as the two-seat AMX.